dilipthelip/ApacheKafka/README.md

 - 	Once the above command is run, you can have the window open and type whatever you want.After each enter the message gets pushed to the broker.

 ### How to instantiate a Consumer?

--	Run the following command **kafka-console-consumer.bat --zookeeper localhost:2181 --topic my_topic --from-beginning**
+-	Run the following command **kafka-console-consumer.bat --zookeeper localhost:2181 --topic my_topic --from-beginning**.
--

--